 Hence, where possible throughout each survey, the operator has estimated the difference between site 'C-weighted' and site 'A-weighted' noise emission levels by matching audible sounds with the response of the sound analyser (L{Ceq} - L{Aeq}).
-Where this was found to be 15 dB or greater, the measured one-third octave frequencies have been compared to the threshold values in Table 2.2 to identify the relevant modifying factor correction (if applicable).
-This method for the application of modifying factors for low frequency noise has been applied to this assessment as presented in Section 4.
+Where this was found to be 15 dB or greater, the measured one-third octave frequencies have been compared to the threshold values in Table 2.2 to identify the relevant modifying factor adjustment (if applicable).
+This method for the application of modifying factors for low frequency noise has been adopted for this assessment as presented in Section 4.

-It is of note that the NPfI states that low frequency noise corrections only apply under the standard or noise-enhancing (ie applicable) meteorological conditions.
+It is of note that low frequency noise adjustments only apply under the standard or noise-enhancing (ie applicable) meteorological conditions in accordance with Fact sheet C of the NPfI.